geopandas/pyogrio/docs/source/install.md

 ```

 This requires compatible versions of `GDAL` and `numpy` from `conda-forge` for
-raw I/O support and `geopandas`, `pygeos` and their dependencies for GeoDataFrame
+raw I/O support and `geopandas`, `pygeos`, and their dependencies for GeoDataFrame
 I/O support.

 ### PyPi

-This package is not yet available on PyPi because it involves compiled binary
+This package is not yet available on PyPI because it involves compiled binary
 dependencies.
-We are planning to release this package on PyPi for Linux and MacOS.
+We are planning to release this package on PyPI for Linux and MacOS.
-We are unlikely to release Windows packages on PyPi in the near future due to
+We are unlikely to release Windows packages on PyPI in the near future due to
 the complexity of packaging binary packages for Windows.

 ### Common installation errors